 If you’d like some help with your expat taxes, we’d love to lend a hand.

 At Greenback Expat Tax Services, we have years of experience helping expats meet their US tax obligations and optimize their financial strategies.
+We can answer questions such as: what is the Bona Fide Residence Test?
 Contact us, and we’ll be happy to answer all your questions.
 Get Started on Your Expat Taxes with Greenback.